Chris Robinson, Carrickfergus

 After receiving such amazing care from all of my doctors, nurses and specialists I decided it was time to give back and with that in mind I signed up as a Bowel Cancer UK volunteer to provide talks and awareness sessions in Northern Ireland.
 I completed my training in April 2019 and had my first talk 2 weeks later at my workplace where over 50 people turned up to listen and question me – a really amazing experience and I am looking forward to many more!I really hate it when people call me ‘cancer survivor’.
 I didn’t survive cancer, I suffered from it.
 Saying I survived it, gives cancer back the power and takes away all the things I did to it.
 I won’t ever let cancer be the thing that defines me.

-My final thoughts would be that cancer isn’t something you go through alone, it effects all of your close friends and family.
+My final thoughts would be that cancer isn’t something you go through alone, it affects all of your close friends and family.
 Take their support, even be their support at times.
 For me, my rock through all of this was my wife Carole, I doubt I’d have come though this without her.
 Oh, and be prepared for anything, for me, if it could go wrong it did – but I’m still here, stronger than ever!

 Bowel cancer screening can save lives.